DataDog/integrations-core/directory/README.md

 # Directory Check
 ## Overview

 Capture metrics from directories and files of your choosing.
-The Agent will collect:
+The Agent collects:

-  * number of files
+  * Number of files
-  * file size
+  * File size
-  * age of the last modification
+  * Age of the last modification
-  * age of the creation
+  * Age of the creation

 ## Setup
 ### Installation

-The directory check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your server.
+The Directory check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your server.

 ### Configuration

 1. Edit the `directory.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][2] to start collecting Directory performance data.
 See the [sample directory.d/conf.yaml][3] for all available configuration options.

     ```yaml
       init_config: